youngseo1108/Portfolio_Data_Engineering/README.md

 ### Overview
 - Designed and implemented multiple inequality join algorithms
-  - **Brute-force**: Brute-force: A naive nested loop implementation evaluating all possible pairs for three inequality predicates
+  - **Brute-force**: A naive nested loop implementation evaluating all possible pairs for three inequality predicates
   - **IEJoin**: An efficient inequality join algorithm using sorted indices to evaluate multiple predicates with reduced complexity
   - **RMJ (Range Merge Join)**: A join algorithm that scans sorted relations in a single direction (forward or backward) to efficiently return tuple pairs with overlapping intervals, based on inequality and overlap conditions
   - **OMJ (Overlap Merge Join)**: An extended version of RMJ that performs both forward and backward scans by executing RMJ twice with swapped input relations, effectively capturing the full symmetric overlap between tuples
 - Conducted performance evaluation using Python to compare brute-force, interval-based filtering, and index-based filtering across varying data sizes and interval overlap ratios

 ### Folder structure
 ```sh